John-Danielsson/nyt_spelling_bee_solver/README.md

+SpellingBee.java is a program that prints out all possible words for the given letters in an instance of the NYT's Spelling Bee game.
 The dict.txt file is taken from [https://github.com/dwyl/english-words/](https://github.com/dwyl/english-words/).